animatk/ReactJS-Star-Wars-API/README.md

-# ReactJS Start Wars API
+# ReactJS Star Wars API

 This is a ReactJS web App that provides REST info about Star Wars characters and planets.